ArturoDent/find-and-transform/README.md

 }
 ```

-If there is no `"find"` entry, this extension will either use the first selection in the current file or the current word at the cursor as the search query.
-This behavior is different from `findInCurrentFile` which will use **ALL** selections and words at cursors as the `find` values.
+If there is no `"find"` entry for a `runInSearchPanel` command, this extension will respect the user's `Search: Seed WIth Nearest Word` setting.
+VS Code then handles how to determinae the nearest word.
+It will either use the first selection in the current file or , if there in only a single cursor, the current word at the cursor as the search query.
+If there are multiple cursors, it will choose the first selection, otherwise it will choose nothing.

+This behavior is different from `findInCurrentFile` which will use **ALL** selections and nearest words at cursors as the `find` values.
 In `runInSearchPanel` commands, only the **FIRST** selection/current word for the search query.

 In the demo below, text with a ***blue background*** is selected: